Young People and Families

 One to One Dramatherapy sessions are offered weekly, at the same regular time slot, for an hour.
-Depending on the age of the young person this can be reduced or extended depending on need.
+Sessions are held at Lifeways Centre in Stratford-Upon -Avon.
+Depending on the age of the child/young person the length of the session can be reduced or extended depending on need.

 I liked the drawings.
 I also liked the cards with the emotions.
 I like dramatherapy cos’ it releases the stress.
 Dramatherapy has helped me with getting to talk about my feelings

 Karen has been kind, patient and understanding.
 My Daughter was very withdrawn and didn’t talk at all.
 The Dramatherapy has enabled [name] to come out of her shell and feel safe at home and school again.
 Now we can’t stop her talking and singing!